-Condensation from air-conditioning units is often reclaimed and reused to wash the decks, saving millions of litres of water every year.
+Condensation from air-conditioning units is often reclaimed and reused to wash the decks, saving more than 80 million litres of water every year.

 The Cruise Industry Waste Management Policy is upheld by CLIA Cruise Lines as best practice for waste disposal at sea.